-Indicator (b) The training as noted in indicator (a) includes distinct levels of training which address how to report a PREA concern.
+Indicator (b) The training as noted in indicator (a) includes distinct levels of training that address how to report a PREA concern.
 Contracted staff providing direct services to residents undergo full DPS PREA training.
-Individual volunteers who have routine visits (religious staff) get the full training of PREA 101.
-The one time visitor gets an abbreviated educational on PREA.
+Individual volunteers who have routine visits would get the full training of PREA 101.
+The one-time visitor gets an abbreviated educational on PREA.
 All individuals entering the facility will have access to information on PREA and how to report a concern.
 The Auditor saw postings informing all visitors on PREA, the zero-tolerance stance of NCDJJDP, and how to report a concern.
-The individual stopped and explained the information to me on the postings and reported families are provided similar education when they come for family visits.
+Staff confirmed the information on the postings are reported to families when they come for family visits.

 Indicator (c) PREA policy requires the facility PREA Compliance Manager to keep track of the training for all contractors or volunteers.
-The policy requires, "At a minimum, all volunteers must review and sign a PREA Acknowledgement Form (OPAT10) annually.
+The policy requires, "At a minimum, all volunteers must review and sign a PREA Acknowledgement Form (OPAT10).
 The application process will not be complete until the PREA Acknowledgement Form is signed and returned to the center/location.
 Forms shall be maintained at the center/location and be available for examination during the peer review process or DPS/Division audits individuals to sign for the information they receive."
-The Auditor was provided records for both contracted staff as well as volunteers including the PREA acknowledgment form that they sign after completing the training course.
+The Auditor was provided records for volunteers, including the PREA acknowledgment form that they signed after completing the training course.

-The Cumberland Juvenile Detention Center is compliant with the standard expectations.
-CJDC ensures all contractors and volunteers receive training in the agency's efforts to prevent, detect and respond to sexual assault and sexual harassment.
-Training records, interviews with contractors, and formal interviews support they have received comprehensive training equivalent to their level of contact with the residents on the 'Zero Tolerance' toward any sexual abuse or harassment of residents.
+The Edgecombe Youth Development Center is compliant with the standard expectations.
+EDGECOMBE YDC ensures all contractors and volunteers receive training in the agency's efforts to prevent, detect, and respond to sexual assault and sexual harassment.
+Training records, interviews with contractors, support they have received comprehensive training equivalent to their level of contact with the residents on the 'Zero Tolerance' toward any sexual abuse or harassment of residents.
 Contracted staff confirm they receive required facility PREA training in addition to medical/mental health-specific training.
-The Auditor Interviewed a volunteer also who confirmed they were educated on PREA and knew to go to the PCM, Shift Supervisor or the Director if they had any concerns of something they saw or heard when on site.
-Compliance was determined through supporting documents and interviews with the contracted staff persons and volunteers who were able to identify training elements.
-They were all able to explain how they could report a PREA concern at the facility if they arise.
+Compliance was determined through supporting documents and interviews with the contracted staff persons who were able to identify training elements.
+They could all explain how they could report a PREA concern at the facility if it arose.

 115.333 Resident education

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-Cumberland Juvenile Detention Center Pre-Audit questionnaire
+Edgecombe Youth Development Center Pre-Audit questionnaire

 Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

 DJJ PREA 100

-Resident files showing they have received PREA educational materials.
+Resident files

 OPA-T300 Resident Acknowledgement Form

 DJJ PREA Respect Brochure (English/Spanish)

 Expect Respect Poster English/ Spanish)

 Juvenile Education Materials

+Juvenile Records

 Individuals interviewed/ observations made.

 Interview with Intake Staff Person

 Interview with case managers

-Interview with Residents